 If you consult a psychotherapist for cognitive behavioral therapy (CBT), your treatment may include stress management, behavioral adaptation, education, and relaxation techniques.
 CBT can often lessen the intensity of back pain, change perceptions about levels of pain and disability, and even lift depression.
 The NIH considers CBT useful for relieving low back pain, citing studies that show CBT to be superior to routine care and placebo.
 Other comprehensive behavioral programs have shown similar success, with participants able to lessen the amount of medication they needed while improving their outlook and pain-related behavior.

-If lower back pain is related to muscle tension or spasm, biofeedback can be effective for lessening pain intensity, decreasing drug use, and improving quality of life.
+If lower back pain is related to muscle tension or spasm, biofeedback may be effective for lessening pain intensity, decreasing drug use, and improving quality of life.
 Biofeedback may help you train your muscles to respond better to stress or movement.